 The Paris appearance marked the finale of the 787’s eight-leg “Dreams Encounter the World” tour, which took it to Hong Kong, Shanghai, London, Dublin, Doha, Seattle and Marrakech before touchdown at Paris Le Bourget Airport.
 “At each stage of the tour, we adapted the cabin décor to combine the best of its Eastern heritage with the culture of the place we visited,” said Frank Fang, Deer Jet v-p.

 To celebrate the arrival in Paris with flair, Deer Jet appointed the Boeing’s interior with locally designed jewelry and crystal brands such as Puiforcat and Saint-Louis.
-The Dream Jet’s interior was the work of French designer Jacques Pierrejean, whose résumé includes design work for Emirates, Asiana and Singapore Airlines.
+The Dream Jet’s interior was the work of lead designer Kestrel Aviation Management and co-designer Jacques Pierrejean, whose résumé includes design work for Emirates, Asiana and Singapore Airlines.

 Configured to accommodate up to 30 passengers, the Dream Jet spares no expense in luxury appointments.
 The entryway has a small crew rest area on the right.
 The aircraft is normally crewed by four pilots for long missions of up to 18.5 hours and 8,100 nm.
 Turning left from the main entry door leads to an upholstered corridor to the cockpit.
 The flight deck is, indeed, the only area on the airplane that looks like that of an airline 787.